nuuuwan/continuous_area_cartograms/README.md

 <img src="examples/example_3_from_ents_by_population/output/animated.gif" width="240px" />

-*An animation of a True-Scale Map of Sri Lanka's Administrative districts, morphing into a Continous Area Cargogram representing population*
+> An animation of a True-Scale Map of Sri Lanka's Administrative districts, morphing into a Continous Area Cartograms representing population

 ## Background